askorama/orama/packages/lyra-docs/docs/usage/insert-data.md

   }
 });
 ```
-and notice that we are now also **importing** the `insert` method to do our insertions.
+> Notice that we are now also **importing** the `insert` method to do our insertions.

 ## Insert
-Data insertion in Lyra is quick and intuitive
+Data insertion in Lyra is quick and intuitive:

 ```js title="lyra.js"
 const { id: thePrestige } = insert(movieDB, {